bonfire-engine/bonfire-engine.github.io/v3.0/doc/getting-started.md

 ```

-To create a player just need create a class and extends by `SimplePlayer`.
-[See more detail about Player in Bonfire](doc/player?id=player)
+To create a player, just create a class and add the `extends SimplePlayer`.
+[See more details about Player in Bonfire](doc/player?id=player)

 ```dart